 Course Code AGR550

 Course Title Soil erosion and conservation

 Type of course Theory & Practical

 LTP 201

 Credits 3(2+1)

 Course prerequisite B.Sc (Agriculture)

 Course Objectives To study the impact of erosion on soil, water and air quality and how to

 (CO) conserve soil erosion

 Course Outcomes CO1 To provide knowledge about waste land and problematic soils in

 India and management of the soils.

 CO2 Knowledge of different reclamation and management practices for

 the development of the soils.

 CO3 To Understand different factors responsible for saline, sodic and

-A Company of the Comp acidic soils and their properties.
+1 acidic soils and their properties.